Topology optimization: Solving the problem with continuous variables

-Evolutionary structural optimization

 Commercial software

-There are several commercial topology optimization software on the market.
-Most of them use topology optimization as a hint how the optimal design should look like, and manual geometry re-construction is required.
-There are a few solutions which produce optimal designs ready for Additive Manufacturing.
+There are several commercial topology-optimization softwares on the market.
+Most of them use topology optimization as a hint to how the optimal design should look, and manual geometry re-construction is required.
+There are a few solutions which produce optimal designs ready for additive manufacturing.

 Examples

 Structural compliance

 A stiff structure is one that has the least possible displacement when given certain set of boundary conditions.
 A global measure of the displacements is the strain energy (also called compliance) of the structure under the prescribed boundary conditions.
-The lower the strain energy the higher the stiffness of the structure.
+The lower the strain energy, the higher the stiffness of the structure.
 So, the objective function of the problem is to minimize the strain energy.

-On a broad level, one can visualize that the more the material, the less the deflection as there will be more material to resist the loads.
+On a broad level, one can visualize that the more the material, the less the deflection, as there will be more material to resist the loads.
 So, the optimization requires an opposing constraint, the volume constraint.
-This is in reality a cost factor, as we would not want to spend a lot of money on the material.
-To obtain the total material utilized, an integration of the selection field over the volume can be done.
+This is in reality a cost factor, as one would not want to spend a lot of money on the material.
+To obtain the total material used, an integration of the selection field over the volume can be done.

-Finally the elasticity governing differential equations are plugged in so as to get the final problem statement.
+Finally, the elasticity-governing differential equations are plugged in so as to get the final problem statement: